At long last, Dow gets a taste for Apple

 Even though professional managers generally benchmark against the S&P 500, additions and removals from the Dow are still a big event on Wall Street.
 It was last altered in September 2013 when Goldman Sachs Group Inc (GS.N), Visa Inc (V.N) and Nike Inc (NKE.N) were added.

 Apple did not respond to requests for comment.
-The company has a market capitalisation of $737 billion, making it twice the size of the second-largest Dow component, Exxon Mobil Corp (XOM.N).
+The company has a market capitalization of $737 billion, making it twice the size of the second-largest Dow component, Exxon Mobil Corp (XOM.N).

 Shares of Apple rose 0.15 percent to $126.60 on Friday, while those of AT&T fell 1.5 percent to $33.48.